ibm-watson-iot/ioti-insurance-dashboard/README.md

 then deploy the **public** folder
 * `cd public`
 * `cf push`

+#### How to build the insurance dashboard for running tests locally

+All that is required to run the dashboard for preconfigured sandbox tenant is to build the docker image with

+    docker build -f Dockerfile.test -t iotidash .

+then deploy and run the image with

+    docker run -p 4000:443 -t iotidash

+Point your browser to https://localhost:4000

+**Note** that the port number *must* be 4000 to match the OpenId identity provider's settings.
+Currently the identity is provided by w3id which requires to define valid redirection URLs and https://localhost:4000/auth/sso/callback is defined as valid.<br>

 ## How can I support developers?
 - Star our GitHub repo